Jason Arment shares the story of losing his virginity to a sex worker, and lays out an argument for the legalization of prostitution.

 A “love letter” to the Locust Tap, a dive bar in Des Moines, Iowa.
 You’ve drank in a place just like this.
 And if you haven’t, well then, welcome.

-In this first column of an ongoing series “Confessions of an Educator,” Chris Margolin explains that there is no “Magic Bullet” when it comes to teaching.
+In this latest column of an ongoing series “Confessions of an Educator,” Chris Margolin reveals that sometimes the best lesson plan is the one taken completely off script and improvised.

 David Neff examines how religious beliefs that preach “a world in moral decline” and an “us versus them” mentality where only they will be saved is spawning zealotry and violence among otherwise peaceful ranks.